Esmé Stewart, 1st Duke of Lennox: Career

-Esmè spent much of his life in France, and succeeded his father as 6th Seigneur d'Aubigny on 31 May 1567, when he was approximately 15.
+Esmè spent much of his life in France, and succeeded his father as 6th Seigneur d'Aubigny on 31 May 1567, when he was approximately 25.
 At the age of 37 he travelled to Scotland, where he was introduced to his first cousin-once-removed, the 13-year-old James VI of Scotland, when the latter made his formal entry into Edinburgh and began his personal rule.
+At first, Esmé lodged in the house of a wealthy widow Janet Fockart while lodgings were prepared for him at Holyrood Palace.

 Esmé was an exotic visitor who fascinated the young James, who began to shower him with rewards and preferments.
 He was appointed to the Privy Council of Scotland, and on 5 March 1580, he was created Lord Darnley and Earl of Lennox (which title, having been inherited by King James from his paternal grandfather, had merged into the crown), with remainder to the heirs male of his body failing which to revert to the King.
 On 5 August 1581, he was created Lord Aubigny, Dalkeith, Torboltoun and Aberdour, Earl of Darnley and Duke of Lennox, with a similar remainder, as well as other favours.

 Esmé Stewart was potentially able to interest James in the Catholic religion and effect cultural change at court, controlling access to the king's bedchamber.
 During this time, James learnt to dance and practiced French-inspired courtly riding exercises.
 Lennox was appointed Keeper or Master of the Wardrobe on 12 August 1581, and seems to have influenced the king's clothing choices.
 Esmé Stewart's rise to power was resisted by the followers of the Earl of Morton, the former Regent of Scotland.
 An English diplomat, Nicolas Errington, was at Stirling Castle in April 1580 when there were rumours of a palace coup.
 Errington reported that Esmé Stewart and his 24 armed followers barricaded themselves overnight in his rooms in the castle.
 Errington also noted Esmé Stewart's extravagance at court.
 David Calderwood later alleged that Esmé Stewart had a fund or access to money which he used to reward and recruit allies, including Agnes Keith, Countess of Moray, but this seems doubtful.